Matt Vierling Player Props: Tigers vs. Mariners

-Matt Vierling -- batting .286 with two triples, three walks and two RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Seattle Mariners, with George Kirby on the mound, on July 15 at 9:40 PM ET.
+The Detroit Tigers, including Matt Vierling (batting .286 in his past 10 games, with two triples, three walks and two RBI), battle starter Bryce Miller and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Mariners.
+He had a hitless showing in his last game (0-for-4) against the Mariners.

 Matt Vierling Game Info & Props vs. the Mariners